avsm/platform/bootstrap/dune/doc/dune-files.rst

   that this is the case, dune requires the user to explicitly list such modules to avoid surprises. ``<modules>`` must be a subset of the modules listed in the ``(modules ...)`` field.

+- ``(private_modules <modules>)`` species a list of modules that will be marked as private.
+Private modules are inaccessible from outside the libraries they are defined in.

 - ``(allow_overlapping_dependencies)`` allows external dependencies to
   overlap with libraries that are present in the workspace